jmogl/VerletBallPhysicsDemoTesting/README.md

 By Jeff Miller.
 Released under MIT License.

 **Features:**
 - Touching near a ball will pull it to the mouse or touch location.
-Spring force will hold it in place when dragged, but the ball can get dropped.
+Spring force will hold it in place when dragged.
 - General sloped wall collision detection
 - Stable stacked balls
-- Balls move based on gravity vector when tilted on a mobile device.
-If mobile device is in landscape, tilt mode is turned off and user is prompted to rotate to Portrait with Orientation lock turned on.
-A small check box at the lower right can toggle on and off, which works best on a tablet for now due to font size.
+- Balls move based on gravity vector when tilted on a mobile device after pressing the "Enable Tilt" button is pressed.
+If mobile device is in landscape, the simulation is paused and user is prompted to rotate to Portrait.
+Recommend turning orientation lock on in portrait mode.
+On iOS devices, you will be prompted for permission to use the gyro.
-- Updated code to pause simulation in Landscape mode.
-Javasript can not force portrait mode lock on some devices like (i.e. iOS).
+- Desktop users without an accelerometer have the option to turn "Gravity" on and off which creates some interesting effects

 [Click here to run the Demo!](https://jmogl.github.io/VerletBallPhysicsDemoTesting/)

 **References:**